 As shown in this diagram, the bord and pillar method generates bords (roadways) and pillars which are maintained to minimise the risk of subsidence.
 Excavation is carried out using the continuous miner cutting machine, which loads the coal into a shuttle car machine.
 The shuttle car then transports the coal and loads onto the conveyor belt system.
-Once the bord is excavated to the end of the drive (i.e. the primary working), the miner is reversed and additional coal may be taken from the roof and/or floor of the panel when retreating (i.e. the secondary working) to meet the maximum allowable extraction.
-Then continuous miner is moved to the next mining sequence.
-The subsidence assessment has been undertaken on the secondary workings basis (i.e. the maximum subsidence predicted).
-This mining technique does not involve the removal of any pillars.
+Once the bord is excavated to the maximum distance, the continuous miner is moved to the next mining sequence.